zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 page.
 I haven't tested this and stick with the open source driver.
 (IIRC there even was a shootout where Beignet performed better than the proprietary driver.)

-#### AMD's GPU driver
+#### AMD's GPU drivers

 Though the
 [AMD APP SDK page](http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/) still lists the [Catalyst driver](http://www.amd.com/en-us/innovations/software-technologies/technologies-gaming/catalyst) (aka fglrx, which was dropped from Ubuntu after 14.04) as a requirement, it seems that AMDGPU-PRO will supercede it and be fully supported in Ubuntu once it leaves beta.
-I read this [here](http://www.pcworld.com/article/3075837/linux/amds-gaming-optimized-amdgpu-pro-driver-for-linux-is-in-beta.html), and [on AMDGPU-PRO's official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx), which has installation instructions, compatibility lists, and the like.
+More on this [here](http://www.pcworld.com/article/3075837/linux/amds-gaming-optimized-amdgpu-pro-driver-for-linux-is-in-beta.html), and [on AMDGPU-PRO's official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx), which has installation instructions, compatibility lists, and the like.

+##### Catalyst / fglrx driver

+I attempted to build and install the latest Catalyst (fglrx) driver from the binary package.
+The compile failed on the dkms-module, which is when I decided to try the AMDGPU-PRO driver.

+##### AMDGPU-PRO driver

 The setup of the AMDGPU-PRO debian packages (downloadable from the [official page](http://support.amd.com/en-us/kb-articles/Pages/AMD-Radeon-GPU-PRO-Linux-Beta-Driver%e2%80%93Release-Notes.aspx))